-Installing Collapsible Grab Rail & Rigid Support Strut Video
+Installing a Collapsible Grab Rail and Rigid Support Strut

 In this series of how-to videos, we break it down for you, step by step, to show you how to install collapsible grab rails on your boat using rigid support struts.
 Grab rails are used on dodgers and biminis to give the people onboard the boat places to hang on for support and to assist getting in and out and moving around the boat.
 Using rigid support struts eliminates the need for webbing straps on both dodgers and biminis.
 Let’s get started with this video series.